On the geometry of rod packings in the 3-torus: Geometry of invariant cubic rod packings in crystallography

-In the short crystallography paper \cite{OKeeffeEtAl:CubicRodPackings}, O'Keeffe \emph{et al} find all cubic rod packings with axes along $(1,0,0)$ (there are two of them, denoted $^+\Pi$ and $\Pi^*$), axes along $(1,1,0)$ (there are none), and axes along $(1,1,1)$ (there are four, denoted $\Gamma$, $^+\Omega$, $^+\Sigma$ and $\Sigma^*$).
-In this section, we use the mapping between the complement of the Borromean rings in $\SS^3$ and the complement of the standard rods in $\TT^3$ to find hyperbolic structures on five of these six rod packings.
+In the crystallography paper \cite{OKeeffeEtAl:CubicRodPackings}, O'Keeffe \emph{et al} find invariant cubic rod packings with axes along $(1,0,0)$ (there are two of them, denoted $^+\Pi$ and $\Pi^*$), axes along $(1,1,0)$ (there are none), and axes along $(1,1,1)$ (there are four, denoted $\Gamma$, $^+\Omega$, $^+\Sigma$ and $\Sigma^*$).
+Here, a \emph{cubic} rod packing refers to a rod packing with crystallographic symmetry equal to a cubic space group.
+That is, it has the symmetry of a Euclidean cube, with right angles and equal side lengths.
+The term \emph{invariant} describes a cubic rod packing in which the axes of the rods are in directions determined by cubic symmetry, and there are no free parameters in the geometric locations of the rods (aside from scaling side lengths).

+In this section, we view invariant cubic rod packings as link complements in the 3-torus $\TT^3$ with cubic fundamental domain.
+This gives a $6$-component link for the $^+\Pi$ structure, a $3$-component link for the $\Pi^*$ structure and $4$-component links for the $\Gamma$, $^+\Omega$, $^+\Sigma$ structures.
+We use the mapping between the complement of the Borromean rings in $\SS^3$ and the complement of the standard rods in $\TT^3$ to find hyperbolic structures on five of the six rod packings.
 The rod packings we consider are shown in \reffig{OKeeffePackings}.
 The one we omit, $\Sigma^*$, has eight components, and is the union of $^+\Sigma$ and its mirror image.